charlesfrye/charlesfrye.github.io/_posts/2018-02-28-how-big-is-a-matrix.markdown

 what is the distance between two matrices?
-Doing something somewhat silly, unraveling the matrix into a vector and computing the length and distance of that vector, turns out to be a good choice;
+Doing something somewhat silly, unraveling the matrix into a vector and computing the length of that vector, turns out to be a good choice;
 furthermore, it turns out to be connected to the notion of *singular values*,